 1. Simplify your life to learn more about yourself

-In fact, living simply can help us find meaning and grow spiritually, as it shifts the focus away from material possessions and helps us to look inwardly.
+In fact, living simply can help us find meaning and grow spiritually, as it shifts the focus away from material possessions and helps us look inwardly.
 It helps to create more silence – and even solitude – prime factors for spiritual reflection.

 Of course, sometimes reflecting on our lives and who we are can be as uncomfortable as it is rewarding, but ultimately it helps to focus on who we are, what gives our life purpose and meaning, and what we want to do with the rest of our lives.
-In turn, living with purpose and a meaningful life has been to shown to increase happiness levels.
+In turn, living a meaningful life has been to shown to increase happiness levels.

 2. A simpler lifestyle can improve relationships

 Additionally, developing a more simple way of life may mean editing your friendship group.
 Perhaps you have lots of different friends that you spend time doing different actives with, for example, the 'party' friend, the 'shopping' friend, the 'gym buddy'.
-By simplifying your life and doing less, it could mean shifting your focus to having fewer, more quality friendships and closer relationships.
-The interaction between you may also be more sincere, as you will be free of the need to impress.

 In turn, there are health benefits attached to simplifying your friendships.
 Various studies have found that developing strong, solid friendships can reduce your illness risk – from being less likely to get a common cold to having a lower risk of developing obesity or heart disease.
-A Harvard study also found that keeping close friends could promote brain health as we grow older.
+A 2017 Harvard study also found that keeping close friends could promote brain health as we grow older.

 3. Simple living boosts your bank balance

-To limit your consumption, firstly, take time to look at your outgoings and consider what you need to spend your money on.
+To limit your consumption, firstly, take time to look at your outgoings and consider what you need to spend your cash on.
 Those daily takeaway coffees?
 Upgrades to the latest iPhone or Samsung?
 Netflix and apps subscriptions?
 That gym membership you hardly ever use?
-There are so many chances to minimize our spending, so cancel what you don’t need and change your habits.
-Additionally, you may be being charged for subscriptions for things you’ve totally forgotten about, so go through your bank statement and check.

 This theory was backed up in an unpublished survey from the University of the Sciences in Pennsylvania.
 It found that 90 per cent of people who identified as coming from the simple living movement reported improved physical health after choosing to make a change to earn less money.
-Almost as many respondents also claimed that their mental health had improved.
+Almost as many respondents also claimed that their mental health also improved.

 The reasons for this could be due to the fact that developing a more simplistic lifestyle often means less stress and increased rest.
 This benefits could come from spending more time with friends/family, getting more physical activity, and changing jobs to find something more fulfilling and less money-orientated.